JunaidOfficialNow/JunaidOfficialNow/README.md

 ### Junaid - Mean Stack Developer

 Hello, and welcome to my GitHub profile!
-My name is Junaid, and I'm a mean stack developer.
+I'm a mean stack developer.
 I'm passionate about learning and applying new technologies to build modern web applications.

 ### Skills
 Here are some of the technologies and skills that I have learned and I'm confident in: